kimruddock/pawelgrzybek.github.io/_posts/2015-08-11-i-wont-miss-you-adobe.md

 ---
 title: I won't miss you Adobe
 excerpt: For years Adobe products were the obvious choice for web designers.
-Not because it's incredibly good but there was no choice.
+Not because of it's incredibly good but there was no choice.
 Finally things changed.
 photo: 2015-08-11.jpg
 ---